shubh34/test-book-app/README.md

 ## Additional functionality

 - `Responsive web application for all type of user mobile tablet web`
-- `Deployed the production Ready code at https://demo-book.netlify.app/`
 - `Loading state- when api call in progress`
 - `Error Handling when api fails`
 - `Page Not Found when URL is wrong`